mparker2/mparker_phd_thesis/chapter_5/text.md

 Drought stress microarrays were downloaded from GSE65414 [@Linster2015].
 Drought stressed plants were grown on soil for 6 weeks under with 8 hour light period, with normal watering, followed by 10 days drought stress.
 Data was generated using the Affymetrix Gene 1.1 ST Array.

-Raw drought stress microarray data was processed in R using `oligo` version 1.42.0 and `limma` [@Carvalho2010; @Ritchie2015].
+Raw drought stress microarray data was processed in R using `oligo` and `limma` version 3.34.6 [@Carvalho2010; @Ritchie2015].
 CEL files were read into R using `oligo` and quantile normalised & median polished using Robust Multi-chip averaging.
 Linear modelling was then performed using `limma`, and p values were adjusted for multiple testing using Benjamini Hochberg correction.
 Strongly differentially expressed genes were produced using an absolute log2 fold change threshold of 1 and a FDR of 0.05, and moderately differentially expressed genes were produced using an absolute log2 fold change threshold of 0.5 and a FDR of 0.05.
 Annotation of microarray data was conducted using the `oligo` `getNetAffx` function and Ensembl annotations were extracted.

 ### Genome and Annotations used